ConfederacyOfGaia/Gaia/druid.md

 When you reach 4th level, and again at 8th, 12th, 16th, and 19th level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
 As normal, you can't increase an ability score above 20 using this feature.

-### Improved Botanist
+### Improved Connection to the Land

 At 6th level, you gain the Botanist II Feat, which improves your potion-creation abilities.

-### Land's Stride

-Starting at 6th level, your abilty to move through unhindred through nonmagical difficult terrain is expanded to natural terrain of all types, regardless of the region.
+Also starting at 6th level, your abilty to move through unhindred through nonmagical difficult terrain is expanded to natural terrain of all types, regardless of the region.

 ### Primal Equivalence